Set up ads

 4. Select Yes to acknowledge that your selected asset(s) will be permanently removed from all campaigns, ad groups, and ads associated with your account.

-View reports for your auto-generated assets for responsive search ads
+View reports for your auto-generated assets for Responsive Search ads

 Asset report